 Assuming you have enabled Find My iPhone and took the time to put it in Lost Mode, the next thing you want to do is to locate your device.

-If you believe you lost your iPhone around the house, you can simply play a sound on the device, directly from the Find My iPhone app.
+If you believe you lost your iPhone around the house, you can simply play a sound on the device directly from the Find My app.
 This might help you locate your device if it’s close by, even if it is on mute.

-Find my iPhone has a feature that lets you locate a device on the map, and even get turn by turn driving directions to it.
-This can help you figure out you lost your iPhone at the park for example.
+Find My iPhone has a feature that lets you locate a device on the map and even get turn-by-turn driving directions to it.
+This can help you figure out if you lost your iPhone at the park, for example.

 This feature can potentially take you to the doorstep of a thief as well.
 We’ve seen quite our share of horror stories related to Find My iPhone, so don’t be a hero!
 If you believe your iPhone was stolen and you track it down to a certain location, we highly suggest you do not confront the thief but call the police instead.

-Obviously, for all this to work, your device has to be on and online, whether it is via Wi-Fi or cellular.
+Obviously, for all this to work, your device has to be on and online, whether it is via Wi-Fi, cellular, or Find My network.

-Must read: How to track an iPhone or iPad with Find My iPhone
+Must read: How to play a sound and track an iPhone or iPad

 Erase the device